Andrew Yang Blasts China’s ‘Ridiculous’ Decision To Ban NBA Games

-Democratic presidential candidate Andrew Yang was one of the public figures that condemned China’s decision to ban Houston Rockets and block the broadcast of NBA games after General Manager Daryl Morey posted a now-deleted tweet supporting pro-democracy Hong Kong protestors, and it appears he isn’t stopping there.
-In a Thursday statement to The Hill, the 44-year-old serial entrepreneur against criticized China’s decision to blacklist the NBA, calling it “ridiculous.”
+Democratic presidential candidate Andrew Yang was one of the public figures that condemned China’s decision to ban the Houston Rockets and block the broadcast of NBA games after General Manager Daryl Morey posted a now-deleted tweet supporting pro-democracy Hong Kong protestors, and it appears he isn’t stopping there.

+In a Thursday statement to The Hill, the 44-year-old serial entrepreneur again criticized China’s decision to blacklist the NBA, calling it “ridiculous.”

 Per Rockets Wire, fellow Democratic presidential candidate Elizabeth Warren also slammed the NBA for its response to Morey’s tweet.